openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

 * Manage and unmanage a volume
 * Enable encryption and default performance policy for a volume-type extra-specs
-* Force backup of an in-use volume.
+* Force backup of an in-use volume
+* Retype a volume
+* Create a Thinly Provisioned Volume

 Nimble Storage driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~